ivangonzalez224/Hello-world/README.md

 <!--
 HOW TO USE:
-This is an example to demonstrate the ability to submit a project for code review.
+This is an example to demonstrate the ability to use linters, github flow and make a professional repository.

 REQUIRED SECTIONS:
 - Table of Contents